jrhillae/AlienCSI_VM_JH/blogpost.md

 primary_species<- unique(c(primaryInteractionsPartI$targetSpeciesName,
                            primaryInteractionsPartII$sourceSpeciesName))
 ```
-What are the secondary interactions?
+What are the secondary interactions of _Vespa velutina_?
 ```r
 secondaryInteractionsPartI <- interactionsCleaned %>%
   filter(sourceSpeciesName%in%primary_species)%>%